 Carabao value chain covers the full range of activities required to bring carabao and carabao-based products to final consumers, passing through the different phases of production, processing, and delivery via market-focused collaboration among different stakeholders who produce and market value-added products.
 An analysis of the carabao value chain is essential for understanding markets, relationships, different players, as well as the constraints that limit production and the competitiveness of small hold farmers (IFAD 2010).

-It is against this background that the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA) is again commissioned by the Department of Agriculture–Philippine Carabao Center (DA-PCC) to conduct a Value Chain Analysis (VCA) of carabao and carabao-based products in Visayas and Mindanao.
+It is against this background that the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA) was commissioned by the Department of Agriculture – Philippine Carabao Center (DA-PCC) to conduct a Value Chain Analysis (VCA) of carabao and carabao-based products in Visayas and Mindanao.

-The project officially started in the first week of May 2016 and is expected to run for 12 months with Dr. Flordeliza A. Lantican, an agricultural economist specializing in agricultural policy and marketing and trade of agricultural products, as the Team Leader cum VCA Specialist.
+The project officially started on 6 May 2016 and ended a year after, with Dr. Flordeliza A. Lantican, an agricultural economist specializing in agricultural policy and marketing and trade of agricultural products, as the Team Leader cum VCA Specialist.

-The project generally aims to analyze the value chains of carabao and carabao-based products in selected regions in the Visayas and Mindanao, and recommend specific measures for improvement.
-The process through which these products pass through the different segments in the value chain, together with the resulting variety of products, will be examined.
-Specifically, the project intends to:
+The project generally aimed to analyze the value chains of carabao and carabao-based products in selected regions in the Visayas and Mindanao, and to recommend specific measures for improvement.
+The process through which these products pass through the different segments in the value chain, together with the resulting variety of products, was examined.
+Specifically, the project intended to:

 Provide an overview of the carabao and carabao-based products situation in the global setting, national level (Philippines) and different administrative regions in the Visayas and Mindanao;

 Analyze the nature and structure of the industry, focusing on the description of the players by segment in the value chain, the value chain maps of carabao and select carabao-based products, economic analysis, and inter-firm relationships;